HollyM021980/DnDCharacterSheet/README.md

   - New Character (edit page or welcome page)
     - Checks that don't allow changes unless the required info is filled in first.
 Below is the order in which changes will be allowed:
       - Ability score roll comes first
+      - Enables choice of Race
-      - Enables choice of Class and Race
+      - Enables choice of Class
+      - Enables choice of Alignment
       - Fills in with starter package info and enables all fields
   - Edit Character
     - Due to inline editing functionality, a temporary copy will be created to allow revert prior to final save